-The SSCB provides a number of online courses, allowing you to access the training from any computer with an internet connection.
-Covering a range of topics (as shown in the course list below), all programmes use interactive screens, challenges, tracking and online assessment and on completion all learners receive a SSCB certificate.
+In addition to face to face training, the Sheffield Safeguarding Children Board (SSCB) also provides a number of online courses, which can be accessed from any computer with an internet connection.
+Covering a range of topics (as detailed below), all programmes use engaging interactive screens, challenges, tracking and online assessment, and on completion all learners receive a SSCB certificate.

 - Female Genital Mutilation; Recognising and Preventing FGM

 - Hidden Harm – The Effect of Parental Drug and Alcohol Misuse on Children

 - Safe Sleeping for Babies - Reducing the Risk of SIDS